ARTICLE

 An in-specie transfer allows members to transfer the title of their SMSF property to the SMSF recipients directly upon retirement.
 Instead of cashing out the SMSF asset and having it distributed to the members, the ownership of the property is transferred.

-Using an in-specie transfer to move a property out of the SMSF have certain perks.
+Using an in-specie transfer to move a property out of the SMSF has certain perks.
 It allows members to avoid violating the sole purpose test.
 This lets you or other members live in the property because it’s no longer an SMSF asset.
 You may also be exempt from paying stamp duty on the in-specie transfer that comes with buying a property.

 Make sure the SMSF Trust Deed allows for an in-specie transfer.
 This method of transfer is possible only if you meet certain conditions of release.
 Get in touch with a professional to see if you can access your superannuation.